zerolethanh/sysmonitor/README.md

 sysmonitor
 ```

-You can also specify the maximum number of processes to display:
+You can also specify the maximum number of processes to display (default 100):

 ```bash
 sysmonitor -limit 50